 The scheme is designed to operate internationally, and organisations operating in Germany may use an alternative branding ‘Gütezeichen für Archäologie / Träger des CIfA-Gütezeichens für Archäologie'.

 Archaeological projects are complex.
 Registered Organisations have demonstrated the requisite skills to:

 - execute schemes of work appropriate to the circumstances, minimising uncertainty, delay and cost

-They must have a MIfA-grade Responsible Post-holder.
-Registered Organisations are strictly bound to the IfA Code of conduct and other by-laws, they must work in accordance with defined policies and procedures, and comply with current best practice.
-They will fully document their work, findings and advice, carry adequate professional insurance, and be committed to providing their staff with a fair employment package and the IfA’s minimum salaries.
+Registered Organisations are bound by the CIfA Code of conduct and other regulations.
+They must work in accordance with defined policies and procedures, and comply with current good practice.

 When you employ a Registered Organisation you can be confident that it has been assessed and found to be professional.
 The Chartered Institute’s primary function is to ensure public and consumer protection and our Registered Organisations have also agreed to be accountable by signing up to the scheme.
 If you have concerns about the quality of work being undertaken by a Registered Organisation in relation to the Institute's Code of conduct or regulations, you may raise a professional conduct allegation.